GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 #### HTTP Request

-This sampler lets you send an HTTP/HTTPS request to a web server.
-It also lets you control whether or not JMeter parses HTML files for images and other embedded resources and sends HTTP requests to retrieve them.
-The following types of embedded resource are retrieved:
+This sampler lets you send an HTTP/HTTPS request to a web server. <u>It also lets you control whether or not JMeter parses HTML files for images and other embedded resources and sends HTTP requests to retrieve them.</u> The following types of embedded resource are retrieved:

 * images
 * applets